fairdataihub/SODA-for-SPARC-Docs/docs/getting-started/organize-and-submit-a-new-SPARC-dataset-with-SODA.md

 sidebar_position: 4
 ---

-# Organize and submit a new SPARC dataset with SODA - SODA for SPARC
+# Organize and submit a new SPARC dataset with SODA for SPARC

 ## Background